 Outside of psychedelics, Stephen is interested in mysticism and the occult, inspired by physicist David Bohm who famously said that science can never fully explain the world.
 “Bohm was the first person I found who built this bridge between quantum physics and mysticism at a time when I was starting to think there's something else here, but I'm not ready to pick up an Eckhart Tolle book - I'm still a scientist!"
 Stephen believes that the spiritual dimension of life is not in opposition to modern scientific theory, with both pointing to a worldview that emphasises the interconnectedness of everything.
 Last November he organised a ‘grief ritual' for the planet in London's Parliament Square as part of an Extinction Rebellion protest.
 “Without spirituality I’m not sure we’ll be able to make the profound progress that’s needed on the climate and ecological crisis," he says.

-Tripping on magic mushrooms under the stars in order to think about your place in the universe might seem like a hippy fantasy or something only available to the privileged, but removing legal barriers to psychedelics in order to give more people the opportunity to find deeper meaning in their lives is something that Stephen sees as vital.
+Tripping on magic mushrooms under the stars in order to think about your place in the universe might seem ‘hippy' or something only available to the privileged, but removing legal barriers to psychedelics in order to give more people the opportunity to find deeper meaning in their lives is something that Stephen sees as vital.
 “We can't just carry on doing the same stuff and hope it's going to be different," he says.
 “Something quite fundamental is not right, and I think we need a society where people are asking the deep questions about life.
 Maybe then we might actually be able to create a genuinely new economy and social system, compatible with the flourishing of life on Earth."

 Words by Tarn Rodgers Johns

 Hana is a photographer and storyteller driven by the desire to tell powerful stories that empower people to create change within themselves and the world around them.